[Updated: June 2021]

 There is no ‘perfect’ or ‘preferred’ attribution model.
 The models you choose to use will depend on your business and your goals.

-If you have any questions, feel free to reach out to me on LinkedIn, or contact the team at Digital Clarity.
+If you have any questions, feel free to reach out to us, contact the team at Digital Clarity.